NicoJanE/NicoJanE/README.md

 # About
 Hi, I’m Nico Jan, a software developer based in the Netherlands.
 I’m passionate about general software development and enjoy working with languages and tools such as C/C++, Win32 API, C#, Python, JavaScript, TypeScript, and more.
 I'm always open to collaboration, especially on open-source projects.

-Ik sta open voor een nieuwe uitdaging
+Ik sta open voor een nieuwe uitdagingen
+📧 `NicoJanE@users.noreply.github.com`
 <br><br>

 ## My Projects